 One of the best parts of Notebooks is the ability to highlight an insight directly on a chart.
 Use these to help your teammates understand the conclusion and why it matters, or at least critical context that will help them better interpret the data.

 Like KPIs on charts on dashboards, metrics on charts in notebooks enable you to provide simple summary stats so it's easy for your team to understand important numbers at-a-glance.

-In order to provide additional content for your team or to better explain your insights, you also have the ability to embed Youtube or Vimeo videos in your notebooks.
+In order to provide additional content for your team or to better explain your insights, you also have the ability to embed Youtube, Vimeo, or Loom videos in your notebooks.

 Creating & Editing Notebooks

 There are two ways to create a new notebook.